tschultz1216/AdvancedOOAndFunctionalProgramming/README.md

 # Haskell-Infix-to-Postfix-Calculator
-Midterm  coursework:

-Midterm: Purely functional infix to postfix calculator made using String interpolation to extract number values alongside a stack to determine when each operation should occur.
+Midterm: Create a purely functional infix to postfix calculator made using String interpolation to extract number values alongside a stack to determine when each operation should occur.

 Compile Instructions:
   - Download the GHC(General Haskell Compiler) if you do not already have it